GeoBigData/gbdx-training/README.md

   ```
 This information can be found in your user profile from the [GBDX Web App](https://gbdx.geobigdata.io).
 Documentation on gbdxtools installation and use can be found at http://gbdxtools.readthedocs.io and https://github.com/DigitalGlobe/gbdxtools.

-Ensure that the gbdxtools installation and your config file are working by starting a Python session with the following code
+Ensure that the gbdxtools installation and config file are working by starting a Python session with the following code
   ```
   from gbdxtools import Interface gbdx = Interface()